 - What is 'rough cast'?

-- What is meant by Burns 'deep piercing eyes' and what does this symbolise?
+- What is meant by Burns 'deep piercing eyes'?

-History / English: Research, write about and debate or discuss how important the influences Culloden, the Dress Act and the Act of Proscription were on the work of Robert Burns and his desire to collect songs and poems of the Scotland that were already dying out in the 1780s.
+Research and discuss how important the following were on the work of Robert Burns and his desire to collect songs and poems of Scotland: Culloden, the Dress Act, the Act of Proscription.

-Graphic Communication: The Discuss whether Burns portrait by Naismith a romanticisation.
+Discuss whether Burns portrait by Naismith is a romanticisation.
 What evidence is there for this in the artistic technique?
-Discuss how a painter can bring out the best in the subject and their responsibilities in this respect.

 |Resource Rights Holder||National Library of Scotland|